Photo: Tony Carrick for Bob Vila

 - Some LED lanterns allow for both types of batteries, which is great for longer excursions.

 LED lanterns that include a solar panel and even a hand crank for recharging batteries help to ensure you’ll never be without lighting due to a dead battery.

 LED lanterns can run continuously for an average of 15 to 100 hours, depending on the model.
 If planning a camping trip, calculate your anticipated needs.
 Take the estimated amount of usage time per night and multiply that by the number of days you’ll be gone.
 If the estimate is 4 hours a night for four nights, you’ll need 16 hours of burn time.

-Lanterns need to endure falls, bumps, and inclement weather—unless you’re only using one at home.
-Lanterns constructed with durable materials that include bumpers or rubber padding will protect them against falls and rough weather.
+Lanterns for outdoor use need to endure falls, bumps, and inclement weather.
+Those constructed with durable materials, including bumpers or rubber padding, will be protected against falls and rough weather.
 You can verify the product specifications to see if the manufacturer performed a drop-test on the lantern—this identifies the height from which the lantern can survive a fall.

 - Water-resistant vs. waterproof: The second number in the IP rating explains the ability to repel water.
 Any number between 1 and 6 is water-resistant—from dripping water to strong water jets.
 Waterproof is denoted by a 7 or 8.
 For example, you can safely submerge an IPX7 device in 1 meter of water for 30 minutes and an IPX8 device in 3 meters of water for 30 minutes.

 Still need more information about LED lanterns?
 Check out these answers to some of the most frequently asked questions.

 Q. How many lumens do you need for a camping lantern?

 If you’re camping in the backcountry with no one else around for miles, 800 lumens is a good place to start.
 Being able to see a full 360 degrees all around the camp can alert you to any dangers.